interlock-network/interlock-docs/docs/token/whitepaper.md

 ### Token Ecosystem & Utility
 $ILOCK fuels the Interlock product ecosystem fostering a collaborative environment that strengthens security products for all network participants.

+## The Team
+The Interlock team, consisting of Y-Combinator graduates and tech marketing experts, brings extensive B2B marketing and sales experience.
+They have successfully sold similar technologies to large exchanges, gaming companies, and software enterprises.
+This expertise positions Interlock well for success in capturing a share of the $11 billion yearly threat intelligence market.

+**Our Mission**
+Our mission at Interlock is to empower everyone - businesses, individuals, and communities - with enterprise-grade security.
+By leveraging the blockchain technology and the strength we create a community-based approach, sharing vital threat intelligence data between consumers and enterprises.
+The result is enabling a safer internet for all, made possible by Web3 collaboration.

+* Rick Deacon - [rickdeaconx](https://github.com/rickdeaconx) - Project Owner & CEO
+* Nick Z - [galactic-beyond](https://github.com/galactic-beyond) - Project Owner & Principal Engineer
+* Andy Ciacca - [andycheech](https://github.com/andycheech) - Chief of Marketing
+* Dan T.S - [JohnnyUtah](https://github.com/teachrdan) - Product Manager
+* John Mercouris - [jmercouris](https://github.com/jmercouris) - Sr. Engineer
+* Blair Munro - [blairmunroakusa](https://github.com/blairmunroakusa) - Software Engineer
+* Treva T. - [treevuhh](https://github.com/Treevuhh) - Chaos Operations Coordinator
+* Islam Ege - @Captain.Azero - Social Media Manager
+* Reuben Wong - @ReuX - Community Manager

+ ## Join the team

+Interlock is not currently hiring.
+You can find future listings [here](https://interlock.breezy.hr/)